jonatanalvelid/ImSwitch-etSTED/README.md

 ## Demo - mock etSTED experiment
+Mock etSTED experiments can be performed with the simulated camera provided in ImSwitch-etSTED.

 The default configuration file is etsted_sim.json, which contains a mock camera generating noisy images with occasional intensity spikes running at 10 Hz, a mock point-detector, and two mock lasers for performing mock etSTED experiments.
 The following steps can be followed to initiate a mock experiment, taking 1-3 min to set up and run:

 1. Start LIVEVIEW of the mock camera by pressing ```LIVEVIEW``` in the ```Image Controls``` widget.